Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## General Terms - Consumer Use Acknowledgment

 When you open a Citibank consumer deposit account, you are agreeing that your account will be governed by this Client Manual (sometimes referred to as 'Manual') and any and all accompanying Marketplace Addenda (sometimes referred to as 'Addendum').
 Together, the Manual and Addendum are referred to as 'Agreement,' which contain important terms and conditions, details, rules and procedures applicable to each of your accounts.
 You agree not to use any consumer account for business purposes.
-Not all products and services described herein may be available to customers of Citi Private Bank, and International Personal Bank U.S. for clients in the Citigold® Private Client International, Citigold® International, Citi International Personal, Citi Global Executive Preferred , and Citi Global Executive Account Packages.
+Not all products and services described herein may be available to customers of Citi Private Bank, and International Personal Bank U.S. for clients in the CitigoldÂ® Private Client International, CitigoldÂ® International, Citi International Personal, Citi Global Executive Preferred , and Citi Global Executive Account Packages.
 These customers may receive other or additional specific terms and conditions.

 Unless otherwise expressly agreed in writing, our relationship with you will be that of debtor and creditor.
 That is, we owe you the amount of your deposit.
 No fiduciary, quasi-fiduciary or other special relationship exists between you and us.
 We owe you a duty of ordinary care.
 Any internal policies or procedures that we may maintain in excess of reasonable commercial standards and general banking usage are solely for our own benefit and shall not impose a higher standard of care than otherwise would apply in their absence.